yeokm1/retro-configs-apple/powermac-g4-mdd-p58/README.md

 ### Mac OS X Tiger 10.4

-There is a 5-CD version that will fully install everything up to the latest 10.4.11.
-However to avoid the hassle of reinserting CDs, I opted to use the 10.4.6 DVD image as that is easier to install one shot.
+I opted to use the 10.4.6 DVD image over the 4-CD version to reduce the hassle of reinserting discs.

 After installation, the OS can be updated to 10.4.11 as Apple's update servers are still active.